TeX-Live/tlcontrib/texmf-dist/doc/latex/fetchbibpes/README.md

 Unpack the distribution by latexing fetchbibpes.ins.

+What's new (2021-03-08) Minor changes that support the eq-fetchbbl package.

-What's new (2018/07/30) Bug fixes.
+What's new (2018-07-30) Bug fixes.
 Added the cfg option for specifying a custom contiguration file.
 New commands \showTranslAlways, \showTranslDecld,
 \translFmt, \translTxtFmt, and \cobblevrs.
 All documented in the manual.
 NOTE: The format for the CFG file has changes, you will need to update to this new syntax; refer to Section 3.8 of the manual and to fbpes.cfg for an example.

-What's new (2018/07/12) Defined a new command \fetchversestxt; the command has the same arguments as \fetchverses, but it does not expand to typeset content.
+What's new (2018-07-12) Defined a new command \fetchversestxt; the command has the same arguments as \fetchverses, but it does not expand to typeset content.
 Rather, it defines two commands \versetxt and \passagetxt.
 These two are the passage reference and the passage for that verse but with all \LaTeX styling and font changes.

-What's new (2018/03/21): Implemented open ended ranges, for example,
+What's new (2018-03-21): Implemented open ended ranges, for example,
 \fetchverses{Joh 3:27-} fetches all passages from John, chapter 3, starting with verse 27 until the end of the chapter.

-What's new (2016/09/24): Changed behavior of the alt key.
+What's new (2016-09-24): Changed behavior of the alt key.
 Added an alt* key.

 Enjoy.